Guri10/Deepfake-Audio-Detection-with-XAI/README.md

 # Deepfake Audio Detector with XAI

 ## Project Overview
 This project is dedicated to addressing the issue of detecting deepfake audio by leveraging sophisticated neural network architectures like VGG16, MobileNet, ResNet, and custom CNNs.
+Employed GANs for audio content synthesis.
 By integrating explainable AI (XAI) methodologies such as LIME, Grad-CAM, and SHAP, the project aims to not only improve detection accuracy but also offer meaningful insights into the model's predictions.

 ## Technologies Used
 - **Deep Learning Models**: VGG16, MobileNet, ResNet, Custom CNNs